 The first few years of a child’s life are the most important years for building learning potential.
 Children learn more and at a faster pace than at any other time.
 You help shape your child’s future through the kinds of experiences you provide.
 Parents as Teachers is here to partner with you.

-Parents as Teachers is provided at no cost to all families with children from pregnancy through kindergarten entry in the DuBois area, Jefferson, Potter, Elk and McKean Counties.
+Parents as Teachers is provided at no cost to all families with children from pregnancy through kindergarten entry in Clearfield, Jefferson, Elk, Cameron, McKean, and Potter Counties.
 Services include home visits, developmental screenings, resource connections and group activities.

 What Families Have to Say